I tested 6 of the best silk pillowcases – after six months of sleeping on them, these are the ones I'd buy again

 How I tested

-I'm Amy, Ideal Home's Sleep Editor, and I've spent the last four years testing sleep products by night and sharing my findings with our readers by day.
+I'm Amy, Ideal Home's Sleep Editor, and I've spent the last five years testing sleep products by night and sharing my findings with our readers by day.
 I'm a hot sleeper, prone to dry skin, and have hair that can turn to frizz at the drop of a hat, so there was no one better to put the best silk pillowcases through their paces for this guide.

 I tested each of these silk pillowcases by sleeping on it for at least a week on my own bed.